pratyush0910/Alzheimer-s-Detection-Using-Continuous-Neural-Network/README.md

 ## Future Enhancements
 This project provides a solid foundation that can be extended in several ways:

-Improve Model Performance: Experiment with different hyperparameters, try more advanced data augmentation techniques, or explore different model architectures (e.g., using transfer learning with pre-trained models like VGG16 or ResNet).

-Multi-Class Classification: Extend the model to classify intermediate stages of cognitive decline, such as Mild Cognitive Impairment (MCI).
+**Multi-Class Classification:** Extend the model to classify intermediate stages of cognitive decline, such as Mild Cognitive Impairment (MCI).

-Experiment Tracking: Integrate tools like MLflow or Weights & Biases to log experiments, track metrics, and manage model versions systematically.
+**Experiment Tracking:** Integrate tools like MLflow or Weights & Biases to log experiments, track metrics, and manage model versions systematically.

-Cloud Deployment: Deploy the Flask application to a cloud service like AWS, Google Cloud, or Heroku to make it publicly accessible.
+**Cloud Deployment:** Deploy the Flask application to a cloud service like AWS, Google Cloud, or Heroku to make it publicly accessible.

-Data Versioning with DVC: Set up a DVC remote (e.g., Google Drive, S3) to version control the dataset and model artifacts, allowing for full reproducibility and collaboration.
+**Data Versioning with DVC:** Set up a DVC remote (e.g., Google Drive, S3) to version control the dataset and model artifacts, allowing for full reproducibility and collaboration.